dumux/dumux/examples/2pinfiltration/README.md

 #include <dune/grid/io/file/vtk.hh>
 #include <dune/istl/io.hh>
 ```
-In Dumux a property system is used to specify the model.
+In Dumux, a property system is used to specify the model.
 For this, different properties are defined containing type definitions, values and methods.
 All properties are declared in the file properties.hh.
 ```cpp
 #include <dumux/common/properties.hh>
 ```